bytecodealliance/wasmtime/cranelift/README.md

 The x86-64 backend is currently the most complete and stable; other architectures are in various stages of development.
-Cranelift currently supports the System V AMD64 ABI calling convention used on many platforms, but does not yet support the Windows x64 calling convention.
+Cranelift currently supports both the System V AMD64 ABI calling convention used on many platforms and the Windows x64 calling convention.
 The performance of code produced by Cranelift is not yet impressive, though we have plans to fix that.

 The core codegen crates have minimal dependencies, support [no\_std](#building-with-no-std) mode, and do not require any host